Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 - Cancelled order

-Click on the Processing order, where we will customize our order confirmation email in WooCommerce.
+Click on the 'Processing' order to customize our order confirmation email in WooCommerce.

 Let's now customize this email.